Iloilo City: Architecture

 The American colonial period introduced new civic, educational, and healthcare institutions, leaving behind architectural styles influenced by neoclassical, Art Deco, and early modernist design.
-Americans, especially Protestant missions from the United States, established key centers that still define parts of the city’s educational and religious landscape.
-These include Central Philippine University (CPU), founded by the American Baptist Foreign Mission Society in 1905, featuring heritage structures like Franklin Hall, Valentine Hall, Weston Hall, and Stuart Hall, many of which are Registered Cultural Properties.
+Americans, especially Protestant missions from the United States, established key centers that still define parts of the city's educational and religious landscape.
+These include Central Philippine University (CPU), which was founded by the American Baptist Foreign Mission Society in 1905, and has been a Registered Cultural Property by NCCA and a Marked Historical Site by NHCP, features heritage structures like Franklin Hall, Johnson Hall, Valentine Hall, Roblee Science Hall, Mary Thomas Hall, Weston Hall, and Stuart Hall, which is listed in the Philippine Registry of Heritage by the government.

 The Jaro Belfry (Campanario de Jaro), a free-standing bell tower built in 1744 during the Spanish colonial period, stands across from the Jaro Cathedral.

 The Jaro Evangelical Church, Doane Baptist Church, and the Iloilo Mission Hospital are prominent Protestant-built institutions.
 A notable structure within CPU is the Central Philippine University Church, distinct for its Malay motif design.
 Other significant institutional architecture includes the neoclassical and Art Deco buildings of the University of San Agustin (USA) and the century-old Quezon Hall at West Visayas State University (WVSU).

 Recent decades have brought significant urban development and the rise of contemporary architecture, specifically in Mandurriao.
 The Iloilo Convention Center, designed by architect William Coscolluela, integrates modern design with cultural motifs inspired by the Dinagyang Festival and Paraw Regatta.

 Clock Tower at Festive Walk Parade in Iloilo Business Park.

 Restoration initiatives continue across the city, with projects such as the reconstruction of Fort San Pedro, described as a 17th-century Spanish military fortress, and the rehabilitation of the Iloilo Central Market, notable for its Art Deco façade.
 Most modern buildings are concentrated in the economic triangle formed by Atria Park District, Iloilo City Center, SM City Iloilo Complex, and Megaworld's Iloilo Business Park, featuring structures like the SM Strata twin towers, Injap Tower Hotel, and the Festive Walk Parade leisure strip.

-The seamless coexistence of these Spanish, American, and contemporary structures offers a compelling, tangible timeline of the city's evolution as a regional center.
-This unique architectural heritage solidifies Iloilo City's status as a premier cultural and historical anchor in the Philippines.
-The city’s adaptive reuse projects successfully preserve historical character while accommodating the demands of a rapidly modernizing economy.
-This commitment to heritage preservation, evident from ancestral homes to colonial fortifications, distinguishes Iloilo from many other urban centers in the archipelago.